Triangulated categories of relative 1-motives: Motivic Picard functor

 \begin{lemma} Let $k$ be a perfect field.
 We have for $M\in \DM^{\eff}_{n,c}(k)$ a natural isomorphism

 \end{lemma} \begin{proof} Let $N,M\in \DM^{\eff}_c(k)$.
-By adjunction, monoidality of $\Sigma^\infty_\tr$ and the cancellation theorem, there is a sequence of natural isomorphisms
+By adjunction, monoidality of $\Sigma^\infty_\tr$ and the cancellation theorem \cite{Voevodsky_Cancellation}, there is a sequence of natural isomorphisms

-which provides by the Yoneda lemma a natural isomorphism $\Omega^\infty_\tr \BD^\tr_k(M(-n))\simeq \Homint^{\eff}(M,\BQ(n))$.
+which provides, by the Yoneda lemma, a natural isomorphism $\Omega^\infty_\tr \BD^\tr_k(M(-n))\simeq \Homint^{\eff}(M,\BQ(n))$.
 We apply $\Sigma^\infty_\tr$ to get an isomorphism $\Sigma^\infty_\tr\Omega^\infty_\tr \BD^\tr_k(M(-n))\simeq \Sigma^\infty\Homint^{\eff}(M,\BQ(n))$.

-Moreover, the motive $\BD^\tr_k(M(-n))$ lies in $\DM^{\homo}_c(k)$ by Proposition~\ref{prop:hom_cohom_twists}, Lemma~\ref{lemm:DA_DM_n} and Proposition~\ref{prop:subcats_field}.
-Because of the cancellation theorem, the counit $\Sigma^\infty_\tr \Omega^\infty_\tr \ra \id$ is an isomorphism on $\DM^{\homo}(k)$, hence $\Sigma^\infty_\tr \Omega^\tr \BD^\tr(M(-n))\simeq \BD^\tr(M(-n))\simeq (\BD^\tr M)(n)$.
+Moreover, the motive $\BD^\tr_k(\Sigma^\infty_\tr M(-n))$ lies in $\DM_{\homo,c}(k)$ by Proposition~\ref{prop:hom_cohom_twists}, Lemma~\ref{lemm:DA_DM_n} and Proposition~\ref{prop:subcats_field}.
+Because of the cancellation theorem \cite{Voevodsky_Cancellation}, the counit $\Sigma^\infty_\tr \Omega^\infty_\tr \ra \id$ is an isomorphism on $\DM_{\homo}(k)$; hence $\Sigma^\infty_\tr \Omega^\tr \BD^\tr(\Sigma^\infty_\tr M(-n))\simeq \BD^\tr(\Sigma^\infty_\tr M(-n))\simeq (\BD^\tr \Sigma^\infty_\tr M)(n)$.
 Combining this with the previous paragraph completes the proof. \end{proof}

-\begin{remark} The morphism $\Theta_f$ is defined for a general morphism $f:X\ra S$, and, at least for some proper morphisms $f$, one can still prove that $\Sigma^\infty P(X/S)$ lies in $\DA_1(S)$.
-However, already in the case of $X$ singular variety over a field, the results from \cite[\S 10]{BVK} together with the comparison from the previous remark show that it does not correspond to $\omega^1 f_*\BQ_X$ in general, because $\RPic(X)$ is not necessarily concentrated in two degrees for the $t$-structure of loc.cit. \end{remark}

-In the special case of a relative curve, we can remove the regularity hypothesis on the base.
+In the special case of a relative curve, because the N\'eron-Severi rank is constant, we can remove the regularity hypothesis on the base.
 This yields a general computation of the motive of a smooth projective curve.
+Recall that for a smooth morphism $f:X\ra S$, we write $M_{S}(X)$ for the homological motive $f_{\sharp}\BQ_{X}$ (this notation is sometimes convenient because it does not refer to $f$).